terceiro/debci/docs/HACKING.md

 the debci Ruby API is contained a directory lower in `lib/debci/`.

-Once you make changes to the templates or other code for the web UI, run the following to regenerate the HTML for the interface:
+Once you make changes to the templates or other code related to HTML generation, you can run the following commands to regenerate the HTML for the
+interface:

-    $ ./bin/debci generate-html
+    $ ./bin/debci html update             # update non package-related pages
+    $ ./bin/debci html update-package PKG # update all pages for PKG

 If you make changes to the documentation (HACKING.md, RUBYAPI.md, etc.), run the following to regenerate it: